-To plant a memorial tree in honor of Dorothy Lester, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Dorothy Lester, please visit our Heartfelt Sympathies Store.

 Sister Dorothy Virginia Lester was born July 21, 1930 in Eutawville, SC to the late Anna Bell and Benjamin Davis.
 She was educated in the White Plains Public School System.
 In 1955 Dorothy Virginia Davis was married in holy matrimony to the late Walter Lester, Jr. From this union they were blessed with four children.
 She found great joy in being a wife, mother and grandmother.

 Dorothy worked at R.H.
 Macy’s Company as an associate bookkeeper and retired after 43 years.

 Church was her passion.
 She loved the worship, the fellowship and the music.
 As an active member of Calvary Baptist Church, where she served faithfully for more than 60 years, she enjoyed singing in the Gospel Chorus and attending Sunday school.